Giants vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 60 hits with six doubles, a triple, 24 home runs, 29 walks and 55 RBI.
-He's also stolen three bases.
+- Alonso has 60 hits with six doubles, a triple, 24 home runs and 29 walks.
+He has driven in 55 runs with three stolen bases.

 Alonso Recent Games